Consistency, efficiency and robustness of conditional disparity methods: Simulation studies

-To examine results when the data are contaminated, we plot the mean estimate for $\beta_0$ under the contamination model \ref{contamination:1} in Figure \ref{fig:O1beta0} as the position of the contamination increases; this mimics the bias plots of \citet[Figures 1 and 2]{Lindsay94}.
+To examine results when the data are contaminated, we plot the mean estimate for $\beta_0$ under the contamination model~1 in Figure~\ref{figO1beta0} as the position of the contamination increases; this mimics the bias plots of Lindsay \cite{Lindsay94}, Figures~1~and~2.
 We have reported plots at each level of the number of contaminated observations.
 Here, we observe that the least squares estimator is strongly affected although most robust estimators are not.
-At 10 (30\%) contaminated observations, the Gervini-Yohai estimator exhibits greater distortion of all except the homoscedastic and maximum likelihood estimators, although it remains robust and the tendency to ignore large outliers is evident.
-We speculate that the breakdown in the homoscedastic methods is because the underlying Nadaraya-Watson estimator is locally influenced strongly by these values and the homoscedastic restriction does not allow it to compensate for this.
+At 10 (30\%) contaminated observations, the Gervini--Yohai estimator exhibits greater distortion of all except the homoscedastic and maximum likelihood estimators, although it remains robust and the tendency to ignore large outliers is evident.
+We speculate that the breakdown in the homoscedastic methods is because the underlying Nadaraya--Watson estimator is locally influenced strongly by these values and the homoscedastic restriction does not allow it to compensate for this.
 Estimates for the variance $\sigma$ were similarly affected but the other regression parameters were not influenced by outliers since they were uniformly distributed over the range of covariates.
-A complete set of graphs is given in Figure \ref{fig:O1All} in Appendix \ref{sec:completeLinReg}.
+A complete set of graphs is given in Figure~1 in Supplemental Appendix~A (Hooker \cite{Hooker14}).

-By contrast, under contamination model \ref{contamination:2}, all least-squares parameter estimates were affected by outliers.
-We have plotted the average estimates for each parameter for 10 outliers in Figure \ref{fig:O2pars} using the same key as in Figure \ref{fig:O1beta0}.
-Here we observe that most estimators were robust, although the Gervini-Yohai as well as the homoscedastic models were affected.
-Investigating this more closely, at this level of contamination, sampling distribution the Gervini-Yohai estimator appears multi-modal which we speculate is associated with the adaptive choice of the Huber threshold failing to reject some of the outliers.
+By contrast, under contamination model~\ref{contamination2}, all least-squares parameter estimates were affected by outliers.
+We have plotted the average estimates for each parameter for 10 outliers in Figure~\ref{figO2pars} using the same key as in Figure~\ref {figO1beta0}.
+Here we observe that most estimators were robust, although the Gervini--Yohai as well as the homoscedastic models were affected.
+Investigating this more closely, at this level of contamination, sampling distribution the Gervini--Yohai estimator appears multi-modal which we speculate is associated with the adaptive choice of the Huber threshold failing to reject some of the outliers.
 It should be noted that this behavior was not evident at smaller contamination percentages.
-Examining Figure \ref{fig:O2All} in Appendix \ref{sec:completeLinReg}, we observe that this breakdown in robustness occurs most dramatically only at 10 outliers, although the homoscedastic estimators (but not Gervini-Yohai) show some evidence for this at 5 outliers as well.
+Examining Figure~2 in Supplemental Appendix~A (Hooker \cite{Hooker14}), we observe that this breakdown in robustness occurs most dramatically only at 10 outliers, although the homoscedastic estimators (but not Gervini--Yohai) show some evidence for this at 5 outliers as well.